Marriage Certificates Alabama State, AL

 - Witnesses: In Alabama witnesses are not required.

-- Who Issues Licenses: The Probate Judge is responsible for issuing marriage licenses in the State of Alabama.
+- Who Issues Marriage Certificate: The county probate judge’s office is responsible for issuing marriage certificates in the State of Alabama.

-- Where to Apply: A marriage license may be obtained from any county in the State of Alabama (regardless of where you live or where you are getting married), and may be used to be married in any county within Alabama.
+- Where to Apply: A marriage certificate form may be obtained from any county in the State of Alabama (regardless of where you live or where you are getting married), and may be used to be married in any county within Alabama.

 Ask a Lawyer Online Now!
 24 Lawyers Are Online.
 Ask a Question, Get an Answer ASAP.